webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 # Summary

-Certificate trust relies on the "root" issuing certificate being trusted by your computer.
+Certificate trust mainly relies on the "root" issuing certificate (and intermediate certificates) being trusted by your computer.

 The root certificate issues an Intermediate certificate which in turn is used to issue general certificates such as the ones for your website.
 This is called a "Chain" of trust.
 Your certificate (called a Leaf or end-entity certificate) will be validated by following this chain.